zduymz/Javascript/Object Prototype.md

 ```
 *car* was assigned the result of invoking Vehicle as a normal function, but *plane* on the other was assigned the result of using the *constructor invocation pattern* which is an object (the return is ignored).
 This is terrible, and it is very easy to make a mistake.

-Objects cann now be created with a chosen prototype link by doing the following:
+Objects can now be created with a chosen prototype link by doing the following:
 ```javascript
 var animal = {
     "type": "cat",